kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 <!-- Paper 2 -->
 <b>Inclusion by Design: How Disintermediation through Art NFT Empowers Minority Artists</b>
 - <b>YoungJin Kwon</b>, Agnes Yang, Gautam Ray
-- In preparation for a submission to top-tier journal
+- In preparation for a submission to a top-tier journal
 - Presented at WITS 2024
 - Presented at CIST 2024
 - Presented at INFORMS Annual Meeting 2024